lloyal-ai/lloyal.node/docs/distribution.md

-# Distribution Strategy for liblloyal-node
+# Distribution Strategy for lloyal.node

-> **Purpose:** This document outlines how to package, publish, and distribute liblloyal-node as a native Node.js module with complex dependencies.
+> **Purpose:** This document outlines how to package, publish, and distribute lloyal.node as a native Node.js module with complex dependencies.

 ---